Airy59/OntoJSON/METADATA_DRAFT7_COMPLIANCE.md

 ## How to Apply the Workaround

 ### Option 1: Use the Default Configuration (Recommended)
-The system now defaults to using `x-metadata` which is Draft 7 compliant.
+The system now defaults to using `$comment` which is a standard Draft 7 keyword.
 No action needed if you're using the latest version.
+The metadata will be stored as a JSON string in the `$comment` field, causing no warnings in any validator.

 ### Option 2: Programmatic Configuration
 ```python